 Mandatory Suitability Requirements

-Remember, in these circumstances, the application will ALWAYS be refused.
+Remember, in these circumstances, the UKVI will ALWAYS refuse the application.

 No1 The Secretary of State has made a direction.
 According to this direction, the exclusion of the applicant from the UK is conducive to the public good.